Conflict Is A Normal And Natural Part Of Your “Happily Ever After”

 They include those phrases because a) the people who wrote those vows are pretty smart and have experienced this thing we call “marriage” and b) conflict is an unavoidable part of life, and therefore, an unavoidable, and even important part of your “happily ever after” – even though it’s not something you see in the movies!

-In reality, Sara was in error over the years by believing that if there was conflict in her marriage, she couldn’t be truly happy since conflict was a clear sign that her marriage was doomed to fail.
+In reality, Sara was in error over the years by believing that if there was a conflict in her marriage, she couldn’t be truly happy since conflict was a clear sign that her marriage was doomed to fail.
 Sara was in error by thinking that a happy marriage was synonymous with the absolute extinguishment of all conflict.
 So.
 Not.
 True.

 Sara was wrong.
 Way wrong!
 And perhaps that’s because Sara and Ryan had limited conflict-management skills and sometimes even used The Four Horsemen.
 Gasp!